[This post was originally published in September 2016 and has been revised and updated to reflect the most current information.]

 However, getting it off-site and hauled away is still potentially costly and time-consuming if you choose to do it yourself.

 Part of the beauty of outsourcing the pick up and disposing of your construction waste is the convenience.
 But, just as important, is the very real impact that having your debris recycled and reused.

 Junk King provides an efficient, safe and eco-friendly construction waste disposal service so you don’t need to worry about the pick up or disposal of the debris after your project is complete.

 Whether you need our services several times during a construction project or just once after it is complete, our hauling professionals will ensure that the construction debris is out of your way so that you can get on with the job.

 Our team specializes in construction debris removal.
-We can be at your facility in mere minutes, so call us today!
-Our crew is fully insured and well-trained, so you can trust them to get rid of your unwanted items in a professional and courteous fashion.
+We can be at your job site in mere minutes, so call us today!
+Our crew is fully insured and well-trained, so you can trust them to get rid of your debris in a professional manner.